syncfusion-content/windowsforms-docs/WindowsForms/Docking-Manager/Localization.md

 {% endhighlight %}

 {% endtabs %}
-{% endcapture %}
-{{ codesnippet2 | OrderList_Indent_Level_1 }}

-Step 3.
-Add the GetLocalizedString function in the [LocalizationProvider](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.LocalizationProvider.html) class in which the localization content is provided for required components that are used in the docking manager.
+**Step 3:** Add the GetLocalizedString function in the [LocalizationProvider](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.LocalizationProvider.html) class in which the localization content is provided for required components that are used in the docking manager.

 For example: Header and ContextMenu of docking child windows are localized in Chinese Language.